 When you are experiencing fear, think of God’s love.
-Your Heavenly Father offered His only Son to die for you that you may live.
-Therefore, be sure that God will not withhold any good thing from you.
+Your Heavenly Father offered His only Son to die for you that you may have eternal life and don’t die.
+Therefore, be sure that God will not withhold any good thing from you as you as you walk in His path (Deuteronomy 28:1-14).
 As you reflect on the following verses, your fears will fade away:

 “Fear not, little flock; for it is your Father’s good pleasure to give you the kingdom” (Luke 12:32).

 “For I the LORD thy God will hold thy right hand, saying unto thee, Fear not; I will help thee” (Isaiah 41:13).

 “Be not afraid of sudden fear, neither of the desolation of the wicked, when it cometh.
 For the LORD shall be thy confidence, and shall keep thy foot from being taken” (Proverbs 3:25-26).

 “For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind” (2 Timothy 1:7).

 “For the eyes of the Lord are over the righteous, and his ears are open unto their prayers: but the face of the Lord is against them that do evil.
 And who is he that will harm you, if ye be followers of that which is good?
 But and if ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled” (1 Peter 3:12-14).

 “God is our refuge and strength, a very present help in trouble” (Psalms 46:1).